twitchyliquid64/pushtart/README.md

 ## TODO

- - [x] Implement access controls to prevent different users from touching tarts they didnt create
  - [x] Implement a basic DNSserv extension which allows basic records
- - [x] Implement a config file in the tart to allow it to specify its own config
- - [ ] Mechanism to set normal config parameters from the commandline (using reflection?)
+ - [x] Mechanism to set normal config parameters from the commandline (using reflection?)
+ - [ ] Allow a tart to have more than one owner
  - [ ] Prevent tart management commands for tarts a user doesnt own
+ - [ ] Basic HTTP proxy server extension based on virtual domains
+ - [ ] Authentication for HTTP proxy
+ - [ ] JSON-RPC API for information about users/DNS/running-tarts/system-resources
+ - [ ] Command to delete a tart / user